AndersDeath/diary2/000-current.md

 # 08 September - Thursday - Saint-Perersburg

 I've been working on survey prototype since today.
 It will be some kind of thing for building surveys.
 The algorythm is absolutely simple and I deciedied to make it as open source.
 Maybe some specific things I will hide, because it will be about security.
 Honestly it was my main focus today.
 I practically didn't do anything ecxept this thing.
+Also I think a lot about future plans and other things.